Nikishin systems on star-like sets: algebraic properties and weak asymptotics of the associated multiple orthogonal polynomials: Nikishin systems on stars

-By induction hypothesis, in both cases the function $G$ has at most $D_G=D_H-d_k$ zeros in $[a_{k+1},b_{k+1}]$, which together with \eqref{orthocondG1}-\eqref{orthocondG2} implies that $G$ must be identically zero, yielding a contradiction, since at least one of the $P_j$'s for $k+1\leq j\leq p-1$ is not identically zero. \end{proof}
+By induction hypothesis, the function $G$ has at most $D_G=D_H-d_k$ zeros in $[a_{k+1},b_{k+1}]$, which together with \eqref{orthocondG1} implies that $G$ must be identically zero, yielding a contradiction, since at least one of the $P_j$'s for $k+1\leq j\leq p-1$ is not identically zero. \end{proof}

 \begin{corollary} Let $k$, $m$ be integers such that $0\leq k\leq m\leq p-1$.
 Let $\{d_j\}_{j=k}^{p-1}$ be a finite sequence of nonnegative integers such that

 Suppose $F\not\equiv 0$ is a function analytic and real-valued on $[a_k,b_k]$, satisfying the orthogonality conditions